-The residency program is designed and conducted in a manner that supports residents in achieving the following purpose and the required educational competency areas, goals, and objectives described in the remainder of the standard.
+The residency program must be designed and conducted in a manner that supports residents in achieving the following purpose and the required educational competency areas, goals, and objectives described in the remainder of the standard.

-International Advanced Pharmacy Practice residency programs build on pharmacy education and competencies and the International Pharmacy Practice Residency program skillsets to contribute to the development of clinical pharmacists responsible and accountable for medication-related care of patients with a wide range of conditions and to take leadership and management roles in advancing pharmacy practice in their hospital and in advancing pharmacy practice in their country.
+Residency Program Purpose: International pharmacy practice residency programs build on pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication- related care of patients with a wide range of conditions and to have a leadership role in advancing pharmacy practice in their country.